42core-team/monorepo/wiki/1_game_struct.md

 int core_startGame(const char *team_name, int argc, char **argv, void (*tick_callback)(unsigned long), bool debug);
 ```

-> **NOTE**: Do not free the central objects array or the objects themselves.
+> **WARNING**: Do not free the central objects array or the objects themselves.
 They are fully handled by the library and freeing anything you're not supposed to will probably mess up your bot entirely.
 Functions that give you the responsibility to free the result when you call them are explicitly marked in this wiki.